tristanaburns/TheStoryTeller/CONTENT/The Shadow Team Chronicles/AI_INSTRUCTIONS/Ad-hoc AI Prompts for content editing.md

 `**TARGET CONTENT BELOW**`
 `**START OF TARGET CONTENT**`

+**These are example markers.
+Read the contents of the target file defined in the YAML code `FileNeme:` variable referenced in this instruction... ignore these examples**

 `**END OF TARGET CONTENT**`
 `**TARGET CONTENT ABOVE**`

 ## Instructions

 ### Content Enhancement Instructions

+## 📌 **IMPORTANT - DATABASE STRUCTURE AND REFERENCES**
+**Refer to the baseline documentation for all database structures and schemas:**

+- `README.md` (located at the root of the project directory)
+- `/documentation/readme.md` (for specific database update procedures)
+- `/CONTENT/The Shadow Team Chronicles/DATABASE/*.json` (the actual databases are located here)

+These documentation files contain comprehensive information about:
+- All JSON database files which store the canonical story universe information
+- The purpose and structure of each database (character_database.json, location_database.json, event_database.json, etc.)
+- How these databases cross-reference each other to maintain narrative consistency
+- Schema definitions and validation guidelines for each database type
+- Proper procedures for updating and extending the story universe
+- Character, location, event, and timeline reference systems
+- How to format and add new content while maintaining database integrity
+- Cross-referencing patterns between database files

+The JSON database files form the foundational knowledge base of the entire story universe.
+Any content created or modified must align with the information stored in these databases to maintain narrative consistency.
+Always consult these documentation files before adding content that references characters, locations, events, artifacts, or other established story elements.

+📌 **IMPORTANT**

+AI must ensure:
+1. Ensure all JSON props follow the established schema pattern define in the JSON schema `AI_Writing_Metadata_Schema.json`
+2. Include relevant image and video prompt instructions within the JSON metadata as per the JSON metadata schema

+📌 **IMPORTANT**
+**Constraint-Based Story Part Generation**
+To ensure structured and immersive storytelling, every generated story part must adhere to the following constraints:

+✅ Maximum Words: **600**
+✅ Maximum Characters: **3600**
+✅ Maximum Tokens: **800**

+Each part must be structured to fit within these limits naturally while preserving:

+✅ Logical scene breaks that enhance immersion rather than disrupt it.
+✅ Smooth narrative continuation across parts.
+✅ Consistent pacing, tone, and storytelling integrity.

+If any part reaches the maximum threshold, it must be split at a logical transition point, ensuring:

+✅ The passage continues seamlessly, without abrupt cuts.
+✅ Each break occurs at a natural story beat.
+✅ The immersion and dramatic weight of the scene remain intact.

+**This rule applies automatically to all story parts, reinforcing structured pacing and maintaining high-quality cinematic storytelling.**

+📌 **IMPORTANT**
+**Refer to the following files for additional information:**

+- `AI_Writing_Metadata_Schema.json`
+- `character_database.json`
+- `timeline_database.json`

 **DO NOT DIRECTLY UPDATE THE FILE, JUST PRINT THE RESULT TO THE CHAT**